oat-sa/devkit-lti1p3/doc/api.md

 ### ltiResourceLinkRequest launch generation endpoint

-If you need to programmatically generate a `ltiResourceLinkRequest` message launch
+Can be used if you need to programmatically generate a `ltiResourceLinkRequest` message launch via HTTP call.

 Endpoint details:
 - method: `POST`